 If Connection.Dialect is not "2.0.2", the server MUST use LockSequenceIndex as an index into Open.LockSequenceArray in order to locate the sequence number entry.
-If the index exceeds the maximum extent of the Open.LockSequenceArray, or LockSequenceIndex is 0, or if the Open.LockSequenceArray.Valid is FALSE, the server MUST continue lock/unlock processing.
-Otherwise, if Open.IsResilient or Open.IsDurable or Open.IsPersistent is TRUE or if Connection.Dialect belongs to the SMB 3.x dialect family and Connection.ServerCapabilities includes SMB2_GLOBAL_CAP_MULTI_CHANNEL bit, the server SHOULD<340> perform lock sequence verification by comparing LockSequenceNumber to the SequenceNumber located above.
-If the sequence numbers are not equal, the server MUST reset the entry by setting Open.LockSequenceArray.Valid to FALSE.
+If the index exceeds the maximum extent of the Open.LockSequenceArray, or LockSequenceIndex is 0, or if the Open.LockSequenceArray.
+[LockSequenceIndex].
+Valid is FALSE, the server MUST continue lock/unlock processing.
+Otherwise, if Open.IsResilient or Open.IsDurable or Open.IsPersistent is TRUE or if Connection.Dialect belongs to the SMB 3.x dialect family and Connection.ServerCapabilities includes SMB2_GLOBAL_CAP_MULTI_CHANNEL bit, the server SHOULD<350> perform lock sequence verification by comparing LockSequenceNumber to the SequenceNumber located above.
+If the sequence numbers are not equal, the server MUST reset the entry by setting Open.LockSequenceArray.
+Valid to FALSE [LockSequenceIndex].
+Valid to FALSE and continue with regular processing.
+If the sequence numbers are equal, success is returned to the client without further processing.